 The industry-funded ERTV is managed by the Marine Exchange of Puget Sound.
 Visit their website for:

 - Rate sheets for tank and non-tank vessels

 The Marine Exchange of Puget Sound provides all administrative services, including invoicing, collection of vessel assessments, and payment of ERTV expenses.
-The Marine Exchange is a member-based, nonprofit corporation equipped for and experienced in providing information regarding vessels transiting Washington waters, providing various communications services, and sharing information with customers as needed.
+The Marine Exchange is a member-based, nonprofit corporation equipped for and experienced in providing information about vessels transiting Washington waters, providing various communications services, and sharing information with customers as needed.

 Any time the ERTV is deployed on your behalf, we require you to submit a written report to us that includes a detailed description of the incident and what actions were taken.
-Whenever possible, you should also include photographs to document the incident.
+When possible, you should also include photographs to document the incident.

-To submit a report, contact Sean Orr at email@example.com, or by mail at Department of Ecology, Spills Program, PO Box 47600, Olympia, WA 98504-7600
+To submit a report, email Sean Orr or by mail at Department of Ecology, Spills Program, P.O.
+Box 47600, Olympia, WA 98504-7600.